Please try searching something.

 - Go to your DECTA Gate account, select Settings, then the Payment Methods section and click on the "Configure" button for Apple Pay;

-- Click on the “Add a new application", select the appropriate website, enter the domain name, and then click "Add";
+- Click on the “Add new certificate", select the appropriate website, enter the domain name, and then click "Add";

 This step is required only if you are integrating Apple Pay with your app.
 Ignore this step, if you intend to integrate Apple Pay with your website only.